ExpressLRS/Docs/docs/quick-start/transmitters/tx-aion-internal.md

 ### Method 2

 With the correct target selected and [Firmware Options] set, **Build** your firmware using the ExpressLRS Configurator.
-Once it's done, it should open the Target folder for you where the `RadioMaster_Zorro_2400_TX-<version>.bin` or `Jumper_AION_T-Pro_2400_TX-<version>.bin` file is.
+Once it's done, it should open the Target folder for you where the `Jumper_AION_T-Pro_2400_TX-<version>.bin` file is.
 Do not close this window so you can easily locate the correct file to upload to the module.

 Using the [ExpressLRS Lua Script](https://github.com/ExpressLRS/ExpressLRS/blob/master/src/lua/elrsV2.lua?raw=true) (right-click, save as), select `Wifi Connectivity` then choose `Enable WiFi` and if you have flashed your Tx Module with your Home WiFi Network details or have set it in Join Network section of the Update Page, it will connect to the local network automatically.